MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

 - [Obtain meeting ID and the user ID of the meeting organizer](#obtain-meeting-id-and-organizer-id)
 - [Use Graph APIs to fetch transcript](#use-graph-apis-to-fetch-transcript)

-## Configure permissions to access transcript
+## Configure permissions on Azure AD to access transcript

 Your app must have the required permissions for fetching transcripts.
-Your app can access and fetch transcripts for a Teams meeting using organization-wide application permissions or meeting-specific RSC application permissions.
+It can access and fetch transcripts for a Teams meeting using organization-wide application permissions or Resource-specific consent (RSC) application permissions for a particular meeting.

 ### Use organization-wide application permissions

 You can configure your app to access meeting transcripts across the tenant.
 In this case, the meeting organizer doesn't need to install your app in the Teams meeting chat.
-When organization-wide application permissions are authorized by tenant administrator, your app can read and access transcripts for all meetings in the tenant.
+When organization-wide application permissions are authorized by the tenant administrator, your app can read and access transcripts for all meetings in the tenant.

-To learn about the organization-wide application permissions can be granted to your app, see [Online meeting permissions](/graph/permissions-reference.md#online-meetings-permissions).
+To learn about the organization-wide application permissions that can be granted to your app, see [Online meeting permissions](/graph/permissions-reference.md#online-meetings-permissions).

 ### Use meeting-specific RSC application permissions

 If you want your app to fetch transcripts only for the Team meeting where it's installed, configure  meeting-specific RSC permission for your app.
-Authorized users can install your app in the Teams meetings chat.
+Authorized users can install your app in the meeting chat.
 After the meeting ends, your app can make the API call to obtain the transcript for that meeting.

 For more information about how your app can know when the meetings ends, see [Subscribe to change notifications](#subscribe-to-change-notifications) and [Use Bot Framework to get meeting ID and organizer ID](#use-bot-framework-to-get-meeting-id-and-organizer-id).